pyth-network/pyth-gitbook/metrics/publisher-metrics.md

 **Accessing the Metrics**

-You can start at the [Pyth Markets page](https://pyth.network/price-feeds/), which will list every market symbol (“price feed”).
+You can start at the [Pyth Price Feeds page](https://pyth.network/price-feeds/), which will list every market symbol (“price feed”).
 Clicking on any price feed will bring you to the corresponding market page.
 We will use the [SOL/USD price page](https://pyth.network/price-feeds/#Crypto.SOL/USD) as our example.

 Each price feed page has a list of price components (representing each publisher by their publisher keys).
 Each component will link to the corresponding Publisher Metrics page.